JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 -----------------

 ###1.
 Introduction
-We have chosen YANG as the primary data modeling and API definition language for micro services in CSP.
+We have chosen YANG as the data modeling and API definition language for micro services in CSP.
 This means that the designer of a micro service creates a YANG model with the following:
 - Data model describing the resources which are managed (and exposed) by the micro service.
 - Operational RPCs provided by the micro service to its consumers.
 - Notifications that can be sent by the micro service to subscribers.